National Rally: Electoral breakthrough (1982–1988)

 By the early 1980s, the FN featured a mosaic of ideological tendencies and attracted figures who were previously resistant to the party.
-The party managed to draw supporters from the mainstream right, including some high-profile defectors from the RPR, UDF, and the National Centre of Independents and Peasants (CNIP).
-In the 1984 European elections, eleven of the 81 FN candidates came from these parties, and the party's list also included an Arab and a Jew (although in unwinnable positions).
+The party managed to draw supporters from the mainstream right, including some high-profile defectors from the RPR, the UDF, and the National Centre of Independents and Peasants (CNIP).
+In the 1984 European elections, eleven of the 81 FN candidates came from these parties, while the party's list also included an Arab and a Jew - although in unwinnable positions.
 Former collaborators were also accepted in the party, as Le Pen urged the need for "reconciliation", arguing that forty years after the war the only important question was whether or not "they wish to serve their country".
-The FN won 8.7% overall support in the 1985 cantonal elections, and over 30% in some areas.
+The FN won 8.7% overall support in the 1985 cantonal elections, netting over 30% in some areas.

-For the 1986 legislative elections the FN took advantage of a new proportional representation system that had been imposed by Mitterrand in order to moderate a foreseeable defeat for his PS.
-In the election, the FN won 9.8% of the vote and 35 seats in the National Assembly.
-Many of its seats could be filled by a new wave of respectable political operatives, notables, who had joined the party after its 1984 success.
-The RPR won a majority with smaller centre-right parties, and thus avoided the need to deal with the FN.
-Although it was unable to exercise any real political influence, the party could project an image of political legitimacy.
-Several of its legislative proposals were extremely controversial and had a socially reactionary and xenophobic character, among them attempts to restore the death penalty, expel foreigners who "proportionally committed more crimes than the French", restrict naturalisation, introduce a "national preference" for employment, impose taxes on the hiring of foreigners by French companies, and privatise Agence France-Presse.
+For the 1986 legislative elections, the FN took advantage of the new, proportional representation system and won 9.8% of the vote and 35 seats in the National Assembly.
+Many of these seats were filled by a new wave of "respectable" political operatives, notables, who had joined the party after its 1984 success.
+The RPR won a majority with smaller, centre-right parties, and thus avoided the need to deal with the FN.
+Although FN was unable to exercise any real political influence, the party could project an image of political legitimacy.
+Several of its legislative proposals were controversial and had a socially reactionary and xenophobic character, among them attempts to restore the death penalty, expel foreigners who "proportionally committed more crimes than the French", restrict naturalisation, introduce a "national preference" for employment, impose taxes on the hiring of foreigners by French companies, and privatise Agence France-Presse.

 The party's time in the National Assembly effectively came to an end when Jacques Chirac reinstated the two-round system of majority voting for the next election.
-In the regional elections held on the same day, it won 137 seats, and gained representation in 21 of the 22 French regional councils.
+In the regional elections held on the same day, FN won 137 seats, and gained representation in 21 of the 22 French regional councils.
 The RPR depended on FN support to win presidencies in some regional councils, and the FN won vice-presidential posts in four regions.